 My career path is anything but linear — and indirectly, it’s one that led me to SoulCycle.

 The ah-ha moment came in May 2014.

-After seven years in online marketing – and many, many months of subconscious “Soul searching” – it dawned on me that I was done with digital.
-I was finished running on the corporate treadmill.
+After seven years in the corporate world – and many, many months of subconscious “Soul searching” – it dawned on me that I was done with digital.
+I was ready to stop running on the corporate treadmill.

 At long last, I was ready.
 I applied and auditioned for SoulCycle’s Instructor Training Program in August 2014.

 The audition went well.
 So well!
 I was really proud of myself — and my Soul mentors were too.
 This was IT!
 Finally!
 It’s all happening.

 I was heartbroken.
 I cried.
 I questioned everything and began to think very critically of myself.
 (That was right around when this post was written.)
 I’d worked so hard!
 This wasn’t the plan.

 … Now what?

 When you face the reality of missing out on your dreams, taking action is not a choice.
 It’s essential.
 There are no other options.

 This reality brings your dreams into sharper focus.
 It forces you to take the reins of your life into your own hands and to align your actions with the life you want.
 It challenges you to accept your obstacles, face them head-on and allow them to make you stronger.